 - Performing electrocardiogram tests (ECG)

-- Performing pulmonary functions tests (PFT)
+- Performing pulmonary function tests (PFT)

 - Responding to Code Blue and emergency situations